Heinrich Julius von Kospoth

-Graf Heinrich Julius von Kospoth (8 March 1724 – 28 February, 1801) was a Hessian Major General who served in the American Revolutionary War.
-He was first Colonel of the Musketeer Regiment Wutgenau and later as a Major General, commanded the First Hessian Division; consisting of the regiments Knyphausen, Ditfurth, Prince Frederick, Bose, Borbeck, Bunau, Benning and Knobloch as well as the Grenadier Battalion Angenelli.
+Count Heinrich Julius von Kospoth (8 March 1724 – 28 February, 1801) was a Hessian major general who served in the American Revolutionary War.
+He was first colonel of the Musketeer Regiment Wutgenau and later as a major general, commanded the First Hessian Division; consisting of the regiments Knyphausen, Ditfurth, Prince Frederick, Bose, Borbeck, Bunau, Benning and Knobloch as well as the Grenadier Battalion Angenelli.

 Early life

-Kospoth was born at Schilbach, Tanna, Saale-Orla-Kreis, Thuringia on 8 March 1724.
+Kospoth was born at Schilbach, Tanna, Saale-Orla-Kreis, Thuringia on 8 March 1724, as the son of Johann August von Kospoth (1683-1758) and his wife, Sophie Friederike Amalie von Beulwitz (1691-1733).

-Kospoth is the name of an old German noble family from Thuringia that stems from Kospoda near Neustadt.
-On the 27 July 1776 it was raised to an Earldom (Grafschaft).
-He married Wilhelmina Dorothea Charlotte (Von Heydwolff).
+By birth, he is the member of an old German noble family from Thuringia that stems from Kospoda near Neustadt an der Orla.
+On 27 July 1776 the family was raised to the hereditary title of Count in the Kingdom of Prussia by Frederick the Great.

 American Revolutionary War

-Kospoth was Colonel of the Musketeer Regiment Wutgenau (later Landgraf 1777) when it sailed for America.
-He was promoted to Major General in February 1779 at the same time as Generals Friedrich Wilhelm von Lossberg, Carl von Bose and Johann von Huyan.
+Kospoth was colonel of the Musketeer Regiment Wutgenau (later Landgraf 1777) when it sailed for America.
+He was promoted to major general in February 1779 at the same time as Generals Friedrich Wilhelm von Lossberg, Carl von Bose and Johann von Huyan.
 Two of his nephews also served as officers in the Hessian Forces, Friedrich August Carl von Kospoth (1767–1832 Regiments Landgraf and Lengercke) he later served as Mayor of Breslau. and Ludwig von Kospoth (1757–1787 Regiments Landgraf and Lengercke).